 Admittedly there are now tools that can do this plus more, but for those who just want to keep it simple, and need an easy and free utility that pulls last login information, this does exactly that.
 Reports can be generated from the information pulled, and that information can be exported to HTML or CSV format.

 Lepide Last Login Report gives low-budget IT departments a free option for account auditing, at least in terms of when the account was last accessed.
 This tool can be downloaded for free on the Lepide site.

 In almost all cases SolarWinds Access Rights Manager is going to be the best choice for any size network for AD administration and management needs.
 Access Rights Manager covers permissions, compliance, and reporting all from a single interface making Active Directory incredibly more efficient.

 For companies on a budget, who are just looking for a little bit better experience in Active Directory, Microsoft Active Directory Explorer is a great free tool that can help save time on searches, and navigate through schema quicker.

-Lastly, if you’re really just looking to manage user AD objects and modify accounts on the fly, Passpotal is a great option that allows you to manage users via web, mobile app, or browser extension.
+Lastly, if you’re really just looking to manage user AD objects and modify accounts on the fly, Passportal is a great option that allows you to manage users via web, mobile app, or browser extension.